Second Kansas sheriff's deputy dies from injuries following shooting

 Deputy Theresa King, 44, served the department for 13 years, the Wyandotte County Sheriff’s Office said.
 Deputy Patrick Rohrer, 35, died Friday.
 Rohrer had been on the force for seven years.

 The incident occurred when they were both "overcome by an inmate being transferred from jail to the courthouse" on Friday morning, police said.
-The suspect was also shot and is undergoing surgery.
-No other details were released about the suspect.
+The suspect was also shot and underwent surgery, but his condition was unkown.

+FOX4 Kansas City identified the suspect as Antoine Fielder, 22, who had been tried twice for the murder of a 22-year-old that both ended in hung juries.
+He was recently charged with the murder of a 55-year-old woman.

 Both Rohrer and King were transported to the University of Kansas Medical Center, where Rohrer later died.
 King, who was initially listed in critical condition, died shortly after midnight on Saturday.